Support in all current engines.

 In systems without script, this still works like the previous example.
 However, users that do have script support can now navigate much faster, since there is no network access for the same experience.
 Furthermore, contrary to the experience the user would have with just a naïve script-based approach, bookmarking and navigating the session history still work.

-In the example above, the data argument to the pushState() method is the same information as would be sent to the server, but in a more convenient form, so that the script doesn't have to parse the URL each time the user navigates.
+to the server, but in a more convenient form, so that the script doesn't have to parse the URL

 <!DOCTYPE HTML>

-setInterval(function () { document.title = 'Line - ' + new Date(); }, 1000);
+setInterval( function () { document. title = 'Line - ' + new Date(); }, 1000 );

-var i = 1;
+var i = 1 ;

 function inc() {

-history.pushState(i, 'Line - ' + i);
+history. pushState( i, 'Line - ' + i);

 }

-function set(newI) {
+function set( newI) {

 i = newI;